Elmer-Almeida/RecipeAppAPI/README.md

-# Recipe Application API
+# iOS Recipe Management Application API

-This is a codebase dedicated to creating a quick and simple API for retrieving users and recipes.
+A quick and simple express API dedicated to serving a list of users and recipes for an iOS Recipe Management Application.

-# Features
+## Features

-This API serves two functions.
+This API serves two functions:

--   Provide a list of users
+- *Provide a list of users*

   - First name
   - Last name
   - Image

--   Provide a list of recipes
+- *Provide a list of recipes*

   - User ID
   - Image
   - Name
   - Instructions
   - Excerpt
   - Price
   - Likes

-# Usage
+## Usage

 In the `RecipeAppAPI` root folder, run the following command to install all `node` dependencies.